NikitaZayanchkovskij/ImagesKMP/README.md

 # Inspirational Images

+### This is my CV project, to demonstrate my skills and the quality of my work.

 ### App's description: 📱
 🌅 🏞️ Find inspirations, according to your mood, so you can relax, or create better. 😌